-Note: b = regression coefficient; p < .05; p < .01; p < .001.
+Note: $b^ = regression coefficient; p < .05; p < .01; p < .001.$

 A multiple regression analysis performed between the variables attitudes, sensitivity and behaviour as explanatory variables, and leisure activities, gender, and age as explanatory variables, brought about some interesting results.
 The values of determination for the coefficient R2 increased for all three dependent variables.
 The results in Tables 8 show that leisure activities in combination with gender explain the variability of the variable attitudes by 15%, by 31% for sensitivity and by 19% for behaviour.
-The results in Tables 9 show that leisure activities in combination with grade explain the variability of the variable attitudes by 15%, by 20% for behaviour.
+The results in Tables 9 show that leisure activities in combination with grade explain the variability of the variable attitudes by 16%, by 33% for sensitivity and by 20% for behaviour.
 A significant relationship between all four leisure activities and age was found for attitudes.

-Results of regression analysis between scales of tools and leisure activities, including gender
+Table 8 Results of regression analysis between scales of tools and leisure activities, including gender